anamithrak15/anamithrak15/README.md

 ## Hey 🙋‍♀️
-Hey!
 Anamithra here.
 I'm a highly motivated and dedicated pre-final year student majoring in Computer Science and Engineering at IIIT Vadodara International Campus Diu.

 <!--
 **anamithrak15/anamithrak15** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.